justanotherboy/logbook/network/tcp/retransmission.md

 ```

 These modifications are because the RTT may have changed significantly that the RTT history is no longer valid to set the RTO.

+## Reordering

+IP doesn't guarantee that relative ordering between packets is maintained during delivery.
+Reordering may take place in the forward or the reverse path of a TCP connection (or both).

+If reordering takes place in the reverse (ACK) direction, it causes the sending TCP to receive some ACKs that move the window significantly forward followed by redundant ACKs that are discarded.
+This lead to unwanted burstiness and trouble in taking advantage of available network bandwidth, because of TCP's congestion control.

+If reordering occurs in the forward direction, TCP may have trouble distinguishing this condition from loss.
+When reordering is moderate, the situation can handle quickly.
+When reordering is more severe, TCP can be tricked into believing that data has been lost.
+This can result in spurious retransmissions, primarily from the fast retransmit algorithm.

+## Duplication

+IP may deliver a single packet more than one time.
+This can happen when the link-layer creates copies of the same packet.
+A duplicated packet produces ACKs from the receiver that might trigger a spurious fast retransmit.
+With DSACK the duplicate ACKs contain information that the segment has already been received.
+TCP can often suppress spurious retransmission in such cases.

+## Destination Metrics

+TCP learns about the characteristics of the network path between the sender and the receiver over time.
+Some TCP implementations also keep track of an estimate of the amount of packet reordering.
+Historically, this learning is lost once the connection is closed.
+Newer TCP implementations maintain many of the metrics even after the TCP connections are closed.

+## Repacketization

+When TCP times out and retransmits, it does not have to retransmit the identical segment.
+Instead, TCP is allowed to perform repacketization, sending a bigger segment, which can increase performance.
+Retransmitting a segment with a different size from the original segment provides another way of addressing the retransmission ambiguity problem.